intozen/Effective-Heart-Disease-Prediction-System/README.md

 Push to the branch (git push origin feature/<feature-name>) Create a pull request
 *Credits*
-This project was developed by Aniket Chatterjee along with Jyotirmoy Sarkar, Utkarsh Prakhar, Amitansu Purohit
+This project was developed by Jyotirmoy Sarkar along with , Utkarsh Prakhar, Amitansu Purohit